-Depending on the size of the organisation, consider nominating a staff member to act as a privacy officer.
+Depending on the size of your organisation, you should consider nominating a staff member to act as a privacy officer.
 The privacy officer should be given clear authority to:

-- undertake a privacy review of existing systems to ascertain the way in which the organisation uses personal information
+- undertake a privacy review of existing systems to ascertain how the organisation uses personal information

 - direct and implement a privacy strategy